bhaskar-kamble/bhaskar-kamble/README.md

 ## Hi there 👋

-I'm Bhaskar Kamble, former theoretical physicist and data scientist based in Berlin, Germany.
-I hold a Ph.D. in Theoretical Physics from the Indian Institute of Technology Kanpur, India and a Masters in Data Science from the Berliner Hochschule für Technik, Berlin, Germany.
-My expertise lies in machine learning - outlier and fraud detection, changepoint detection, and actuarial data science.
+Hello, I'm Bhaskar, former theoretical physicist and data scientist from Berlin, Germany.
+My areas of expertise are in machine learning - outlier and fraud detection, changepoint detection, and actuarial data science.

+#### Tools

 * machine learning: scikit-learn
 * deep learning: tensorflow